 Are you looking to get more memory for your gaming PC?
 You are not alone.
 Nowadays, 16 GB of RAM is barely enough to satisfy some of the most demanding and intensive games out there.
 It is effortless to pick up more memory from your favorite outlets, even with the current chip shortage.
 It all comes down to what you are looking for.
 Speed?
 Capacity?
 Performance?
 At an affordable price, of course.
-Lexar has been manufacturing storage chips for average computing for many years, and now we can see a push towards the gaming and computer enthusiasts markets.
+Lexar has been manufacturing storage chips for average computing for many years, and now we can see a push toward the gaming and computer enthusiasts markets.
 Today I will be taking a look at the latest RAM modules by Lexar, Hades.
-Hades is an RGB type DDR4 ram that has comes in different capacities and module kits, 8GB, 16GB,16GB kit (8GBx2 modules), 32GB kit (16GBx2 modules).
+Hades is an RGB-type DDR4 ram that comes in different capacities and module kits, 8GB, 16GB,16GB kit (8GBx2 modules), 32GB kit (16GBx2 modules).
 You can also find these modules in two Speed types, 3600 and 3200 Mbps.
 Our sample comes as a 32GB Kit with a speed of modules of 3600Mbps.

 Packaging of the Lexar Hades RGB DDR4 32GB Kit

 The packaging of Hades is simple but very informative.
 On both sides of the thin package, you can see the memory modules and their specifications.
 The kit consists of two 16GB modules that total up to 32GB.
 The operating speed of these modules is 3600MBps.
 It is also worth mentioning that this kid supports Intel XMP 2.0 and Ryzen technologies.

 The internal packaging of Hades is standard to pretty much any memory kit on the market.
 The plastic case holds the RAM in place, and the plastic cover keeps everything in place while shipping.

 |Capacity||8GB, 16GB, 16GB Kit (8GB x 2), 32GB Kit(16GB x 2)|